-Product categorization is the process of organizing products into a structured hierarchy of categories and subcategories — known as a product taxonomy.
+Product categorization is the process of organizing products into a structured hierarchy of categories and subcategories, known as a product taxonomy.
 It defines how products are grouped, found, and filtered in e-commerce stores, marketplaces, and product information management (PIM) systems.

 Marketplaces like Google Shopping, Amazon, and Bol.com require products to be mapped to their specific category taxonomies.
 Incorrect or missing categorization leads to product disapprovals, lost visibility, and wasted ad spend.

-Choosing the right taxonomy standard depends on your industry, sales channels, and trading partners.
+The right taxonomy standard depends on your industry, sales channels, and trading partners.
 Here are the five most widely used product categorization standards.

 Google Shopping, Performance Max, Merchant Center